TimSimmons/.vim/README.md

 - [Great link for working with Fugitive](http://vimcasts.org/episodes/fugitive-vim-working-with-the-git-index/)
 - In `:Gdiff`: `:diffput` to add changes from the working copy.
 Then `:w` in the index.
 ![Gdiff things](http://vimcasts.org/images/blog/diffget-diffput-matrix.png)

+## Neovim

+Neovim can be installed with `install-neovim.sh`, it'll be built because I couldn't find a package for Debian.
+It'll set up the appropriate symlinks as well.
+To get true colors, the alias for vim should look like: `alias vim='NVIM_TUI_ENABLE_TRUE_COLOR=1 nvim'`